junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The one standing is the Cas he knows, in Jimmy Novak's vessel.

-His eyes still have glaring angelic lights, his palm pressed on the head of his old self, whose lights are dimming as the grace is extracting from the point they touch.
+His eyes still have glaring angelic lights, his palm pressed on the head of his old self, whose lights are dimming as the grace is extracted and transmitted from the point they touch.

 Then the process finishes.
 Cas leaves that soldier's vessel on the ground.
 There is no sign of an angel in that nerveless body, no showing of whether the Castiel from this timeline is still in that body or if he's still alive.

 Dean stares at him, "Cas?"
 He gasps, finding his throat choked.
 "Did you just... kill the other you?"

 "No," Cas meets his gaze, and holds it.
-The familiar stare between them, the one that is soothing and anchoring.
+The familiar stare between them, the one that is soothing, grounding.
 "I just absorbed the grace I needed, and wiped the memory to avoid any paradox."

 Dean gestures the lifeless body uncertainly.
 "Wouldn't that hurt... you?
 The old you?"